espruino/EspruinoDocs/tutorials/ESP8266_Flashing.md

 using it without serial wires going forward.
 For reference documentation about the esp8266 port of Espruino, please see the [reference section](/EspruinoESP8266).

+**NOTE:** If you have a Chromium-based web browser it's possible to flash your ESP8266 device direct from the browser!
+[Click here to flash Espruino to your board](/Espressif+Flash)

 __WARNING__: while everything described here works, the tutorial has not been tested much.

 __Windows users__: Flashing instructions using esptool seem to work.